Supported and Unsupported Operations for Autotask Synchronization

-To ensure accurate and up-to-date subscription management, CloudCockpit can synchronize the following operations to Autotask.
+CloudCockpit can synchronize the following operations with Autotask:

 When a subscription's quantity is changed in CloudCockpit, a contract service adjustment is created in Autotask for the effective date of the change.